Spain’s gift to Mexico

-The beautiful cúpulas that you see incorporated into the Mexican architecture add to the charm, but did you know they serve a purpose as well?
+The cupula that you see incorporated into the Mexican architecture adds to the charm, but did you know they serve a purpose as well?

 Check out this article by J. Brad Grieve